USS Enterprise (1799): Mediterranean, New Orleans, and West Indies squadrons

 Enterprise served one more short tour in the Mediterranean Squadron (July–November 1815), then cruised the northeastern seaboard until November 1817.
 In 1818, she was under the command of Lieutenant Lawrence Kearny of the New Orleans station (US Navy), who evicted the pirate Jean Lafitte from Galveston, Texas.
 From that time on she sailed the Caribbean Sea and the Gulf of Mexico as one of the founding vessels of what later became the West Indies Squadron in 1821.
 She was active in suppressing pirates, smugglers, and slavers; in this duty she took thirteen prizes.
 An attack on Cape Antonio, Cuba in October 1821 resulted in the rescue of three vessels taken by pirates, and the breaking up of an outlaw flotilla reputedly commanded by James D. Jeffers, aka "Charles Gibbs".

 Fate

 Enterprises career ended on 9 July 1823, when she stranded and broke up on a reef near Little Curacao Island in the West Indies.
 Her crew successfully evacuated and suffered no casualties.

 Legacy

-For her illustrious career, the ship earned the nickname "Lucky Enterprise".
+In honor of what is seen as her illustrious career, the ship earned the nickname "Lucky Enterprise".
 The yacht that defended the 1930 America's Cup was named after her, and sailed with a model of her in the captain's cabin.